Arizona coach Kevin Sumlin tests positive for COVID-19

-TUCSON, Ariz.
-(AP) -- Arizona football coach Kevin Sumlin has tested positive for COVID-19 less than a week before the team begins its preseason practices.
+TUCSON, Ariz. — Arizona football coach Kevin Sumlin has tested positive for COVID-19 less than a week before the team begins its preseason practices.

 The school said in a statement that the 56-year-old Sumlin received back-to-back positive tests and has entered self-isolation.
 The school said Sumlin has not experienced any symptoms and that the positive test result was not related to any team activities.